Custom Dictionaries Translation Services Word Databases

 Notes: This Good Word is the rather odd noun related to both sate "to glut" and its synonym satiate.
 The pronunciation of satiety is also a bit odd, so keep a sharp ear out for it.

-In Play: The meaning of this noun and its verbs actually varies from total satisfaction to oversatisfaction: "I think I'll forego seconds; I don't want to eat to satiety before dessert."
+In Play: The meaning of this noun and its verbs actually varies from total satisfaction to oversatisfaction: "I think I'll forego seconds; I don't want to eat beyond satiety before dessert."
 However, more than enough of anything qualifies for this Good Word: "I'm afraid my satiety level for incompetence is pretty low."

 Dr. Goodword, alphaDictionary.com